feedzai/fairgbm/README.md

 The paper is publicly available at this [arXiv link](https://arxiv.org/abs/2103.12715).
 -->

+The paper is publicly available at [this link](https://drive.google.com/file/d/1vNOV7t4BE-rurm7ZqWfAJoDgmWTmErAE/view?usp=sharing).
-_Paper will be publicly available on arXiv in a few days._
+We will update this section with the arXiv link when it is available in a few days.

 ```
 @article{cruz2022fairgbm,